pasqal-io/emulators/docs/emu_mps/advanced/resource_estimation.md

 As previously discussed, both algorithms rely on the same bath construction and effective Hamiltonian machinery, so their scaling with the system size $N$ and bond dimension $\chi$ should be comparable.

-The study below focuses on __TDVP__, where we ran multiple simulations and measured the average runtime per time step.
-A similar analysis could be carried out for __DMRG__, and we expect it to lead to similar results.
+The study below focuses on TDVP, where we ran multiple simulations and measured the average runtime per time step.
+A similar analysis could be carried out for DMRG, and we expect it to lead to similar results.

 Below, we show the obtained results for different number of atoms in a register $N$ at fixed bond dimension $\chi$ (left), and at different fixed $N$ but increasing the bond dimension (left).
 On top of these data points, we also plot the resulting fit of the complexity estimation presented in the equation above.
 Remarkably, with just two parameters $\alpha$ and $\beta$ with get good agreement.